 The Audit and Risk Committee is responsible for reviewing the effectiveness of the College's accounting procedures and systems of internal control.
-It provides a channel of communication from the College's auditors, which is not controlled by College management.
+It provides a channel of communication from the College's auditors, which is not controlled by college management.
 It also must satisfy itself that adequate arrangements are in place to promote economy, efficiency and effectiveness.
-The Committee met four times during the 2022/23 academic year to discuss reports from the External and Internal Auditors and the relevant responses.
+The Committee met four times during the 2023/2024 academic year to discuss reports from the External and Internal Auditors and the relevant responses.
 It also receives and considers reports from the DfE.
 It reviews the College's annual Financial Statements to ensure compliance with legislation and accounting standards.
-Whilst Executive Officers and other officials attend meetings of the Audit and Risk Committee as necessary, they are not members of the Committee provides a report of Committee meetings to the Governing Body in support of the Minutes which are formally adopted by the Governing Body.
+Whilst Executive Officers and other officials attend meetings of the Audit and Risk Committee as necessary, they are not members of the Committee.
+The Committee can meet with auditors on their own for independent discussions.
+The Chair of the Committee provides a report of Committee meetings to the Governing Body in support of the Minutes which are formally adopted by the Governing Body.
 It has formally agreed Terms of Reference, which are reviewed on an annual basis.